 Stamp duty rates

-There are several types of rates that are in the table but the main one people are interested in is the stamp duty land tax which is on residential property.
+There are several types of rates payable on land-based transactions although most people are in stamp duty land tax payable on residential property sales.

 Stamp Duty Land Tax for Residential Properties